Nursing Ausbildung in Germany For International Students (2026 Guide)

 • B1–B2 German level is required.

-• B2 is preferred by many employers and educational institutions, particularly when it comes to direct patient communication.
+• B2 is preferred by many employers and educational institutions, particularly for patient communication.

 Medical Fitness

-• A certification attesting to your physical and mental suitability for nursing profession..
+• A certification attesting to your physical and mental fit for the nursing profession.

 Clean Criminal Record